 Los Angeles, CA, USA

 Dana Moldovan was a partner in a high tech company that was acquired by a public company.
 After completing her contract with the buyer, Dana started her own 501©3 nonprofit organization, Children Skills for Life, and now works full time on humanitarian projects.
 Children Skills for Life organization’s mission is to help children build their future through education.
 Dana joined Rotary International in 2002 and is an active member of Newbury Park Club, District 5240.
 She is Past President and currently serves as Inter-Country Committee National Coordinator USA.
 Dana is Major donor and Bequest society member.
 She has participated in polio immunization campaigns in Nigeria and India and in many humanitarian projects in Romania, Honduras, El Salvador, and India.

 Dana has a passion for “peace and conflict resolution” and women’s rights.
 She participated on several missions of Reconciliation working with minorities of Syria and also was involved in Peace Building Projects in Israel.
-Dana also is involved with other nonprofit organizations as Big Brothers Big Sisters, Thousand Oaks Philharmonic, PACE Universal, Blue Heron, PACIS Project of Pepperdine University School of Law and Advisory Board of the Pepperdine School of Psychology and Education for the Social Entrepreneurship and Change Master Program.
+Dana also is involved with other nonprofit organizations like Big Brothers Big Sisters, Thousand Oaks Philharmonic, PACE Universal, Blue Heron, PACIS Project of Pepperdine University School of Law and Advisory Board of the Pepperdine School of Psychology and Education for the Social Entrepreneurship and Change Master Program.
 Dana joined MBB in 2013 and is an active member of MBB – Los Angles Regional Group.

 Dana participated at the 2013 MBB Congress in Istanbul, Turkey where she was a presenter and she was the 2015 MBB Congress Chair that took place in Bucharest, Romania.
 Dana is a trained mediator and mediated hundreds of cases in the Los Angeles Courts.